ChilliCream/hotchocolate-docs/docs/error-filter.md

 ## Exceptions

-If some other exception is thrown during the query execution then the execution engine will create an instance of `IError` with the message **Unexpected Execution Error** and the actual exception assigned to the error.
+If some other exception is thrown during the query execution, then the execution engine will create an instance of `IError` with the message **Unexpected Execution Error** and the actual exception assigned to the error.
 However, the exception details will not be serialized so by default the user will only see the error message **Unexpected Execution Error**.

 If you want to translate exceptions into errors with useful information then you can write an `IErrorFilter`.